CrafterKolyan/localhost-throttle/README.md

 # localhost-throttle
 Tool to throttle or redirect your localhost connections

-Currently only supports redirection of traffic and only for 5 seconds.
+Currently only supports redirection of **TCP** traffic and only for 5 seconds.

 ## Usage
 ```